remirror/remirror/docs/concepts/error-handling.md

 - A node type that is unsupported by the editor (ProseMirror will throw an error).
 - A mark type that is unsupported by the editor (ProseMirror will throw an error).
-- Attributes that aren't supported (these are automatically discarded or added by ProseMirror) but can change the expected behaviour of the editor.
-This is the case if `schema.nodeFromJSON(json)` has attrs that don't exist on the `json.attrs`.
+- Attributes that aren't supported (these are automatically discarded or added by ProseMirror) but can change the expected behavior of the editor.
+This is the case if `schema.nodeFromJSON(json)` has attributes that don't exist on the `json.attrs`.

 ### Handling errors